The internal condom is a form of contraception. This page explains how the internal condom works and tells you how to use it.

 What is aN INTERNAL condom?

-The internal condom is a pouch that is used during intercourse to prevent pregnancy.
+The internal condom is used during intercourse to prevent pregnancy.
 It also reduces the risk of sexually transmitted infections (STIs).
-It has flexible rings at each end – one end is closed and the other is open.
+It is a tube with flexible rings at each end – one end is closed and the other is open.

 The internal condom is inserted deep into the vagina just before vaginal intercourse.
 The ring at the closed end holds the pouch in the vagina and the ring at the open end stays outside the vaginal opening during intercourse.